Alcohol-Free Drinks FAQ: The Questions People Ask Most

 These are all valid choices.
 They're just not what this site is about.
 We're interested in the craft, the brewing, the distilling, the innovation happening in the AF space.
 A carefully crafted AF pale ale is a different beast from a can of Fanta.

 Kombucha sits in a grey area.
-It's fermented, often contains 0.2-1.2% ABV, and has that complexity we're interested in.
+It's fermented, typically trace-alcoholic rather than strictly alcohol-free, and has that complexity we're interested in.
 We'll cover it occasionally.

 The nuance: